Brizendine Brothers Nature Park: About the park

-Park Feature: Uncle Lum's Well
+Park feature: Uncle Lum's Well

-This well can be found in the park at the end of a trail, overlooking the parking lot.
+This well is found in the park at the end of a trail, overlooking the parking lot.
 "This well was named in honor of African American Christopher Columbus Martin... reportedly the longest living citizen of Muhlenberg County.
 He was born into slavery in 1844 and he died in 1956 at the ripe old age 112.
 Among the many places he lived in the county this area was one of them.
 He endeared himself to everyone with his fiddle and folk songs" (Brizendine Bro.s Nature Park sign).

 Founder

 Thomas Swearer Brizendine was the founder of Brizendine Brothers Nature Park.
 Brizendine had a passion for outdoor recreation, including sailing, hiking, canoeing, and bird watching.
 He loved his community of Greenville, Kentucky and showed his appreciation to his town thorough the park.
 Brizendine was a benefactor of the Brizendine Brothers Nature Park in 2011 and made large contributions to the History Annex of the Muhlenberg County Library.
 T.S.
-Brizendine passed away at 96 yrs. old, at the Hospice House in Bowling Green, Feb.
-8, 2016.
+Brizendine died at 96 years old, at the Hospice House in Bowling Green on February 8, 2016.

 Flora

-The species of trees that can be found in the park are the typical native trees found in Western Kentucky.
+The species of trees that are found in the park are the typical native trees found in Western Kentucky.
 Each individual tree has an individual plaque to indicate the species of flora.
-For example one plaque could have a typical tree found in Western, Ky.
+For example, one plaque could have a typical tree found in Western, Ky.
 These species include Red Maple, River Birch, Hickory, Redbud, Yellowwood, Flowering Dogwood, American Beech, American Holly, Eastern Red Cedar, Sweetgum, Tulip Tree, Tulip Poplar, Blackgum, American Hophornbeam, Oak, and Carolina Buckthorn.